david-schaller/AsymmeTree/README.md

 ### Tree data structures

-The two classes `Tree` (in `asymmetree.tools.Tree`) and `PhyloTree` (in `asymmetree.tools.PhyloTree`, inherits from `Tree`) implement tree data structures which are essential for the modules in the package.
+The two classes `Tree` (in `asymmetree.tools.Tree`) and `PhyloTree` (in `asymmetree.tools.PhyloTree`, inherits from `Tree`) implement tree data structures which are essential for most of the modules in the package.
-Especially the latter contains converter and parsers for the Newick format and a NetworkX graph format.
+The latter contains converters and parsers for the Newick format and a NetworkX graph format.

 ### Simulator for species and gene trees